mozilla/node-janus/README.md

 metrics.
 To establish a connection, simply set the `metrics.statsd` settings accordingly in `config/default.yml` or your local overriding config files.

+### Self-Signed Certificate
+You will also need to use your own certificate for your server FQDN.
+You can generate a new key and a new certificate simply by launching this command from `node-janus` root directory:

+    openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout keys/key.pem -out keys/crt.pem

+Be careful to correctly set the `Common Name` with your server FQDN, e.g. for `example.com`:

+    Common Name (e.g. server FQDN or YOUR name) []:example.com

+Because a self-signed certificate is not delivered by a trusted CA, you will have to manually add it to your browser.
+Please have a look to the [Firefox](#firefox) section for more details.

 ## Development
 ### Additional Requirements
 * [spdylay](https://github.com/tatsuhiro-t/spdylay)